ProteinsWebTeam/pfam-curation-docs/run.rst

 will be preserved if you exit the container and re-run later.
 They will also be accessible from the host computer in the directory of that name.

-The command above should work on Linux-based machines and will permit applications such as belvue to run correctly.
+The command above should work on Linux-based machines and will permit applications such as belvu to run correctly.
 On a Mac the command above will require some modification.
 If a workaround does not exist, it's possible to install and run these programs from the host computer.
 If you change to the pfam_data directory first it will be equivalent to running the command within the container.